 Your marriage may be over, but your parenting duties are not.
 When you have children, a divorce is much more complicated.
 You need to determine who will be primarily responsible for caring for the children, how you will handle making decisions for the children going forward, and how you will provide for your children financially.

 Tennessee law provides specific guidelines for how child support should be determined, ensuring that children have what they need, even if they no longer live in a two-income household.
-However, working with a skilled Franklin child support attorney can help you make a stronger case for more support, ensuring you are able to maintain the same lifestyle for your children as they had before your divorce.
+However, working with a skilled Brentwood child support attorney can help you make a stronger case for more support, ensuring you are able to maintain the same lifestyle for your children as they had before your divorce.

-I am Judy A. Oxford, and I am an experienced Franklin, Tennessee child support lawyer.
+I am Judy A. Oxford, and I am an experienced Brentwood, Tennessee child support lawyer.
 I have helped hundreds of people get the child support agreements they need.
 Divorce is hard enough on children — it doesn’t have to be harder due to divorce-related financial struggles.

 How much child support will I get?

 One of the first questions that most clients ask me is “How much child support will I get?”
 The answer is: It depends.

 The Tennessee Child Support Guidelines lays out the rules for determining child support to be paid to the Primary Residential Parent, or the parent with whom the children spend most of their time.
 Even if your former spouse has the children 40 percent of the time, you are still entitled to child support.
 The child support worksheet must be completed in order to determine the amount of support.

 The guidelines look at the following factors when determining the amount of child support:

 - Expenses for health insurance, medical care and education

 - How many days the children spend with each parent